WassimZm/STT-Breton-language/README.md

 Our goal is to explore existing models and efficient techniques for Speech-to-Text applications, collect a substantial amount of data, and adapt a performant STT system tailored to the Breton language.
 ## About the repository
-* The descriptions of datasets available for model training are in the Biblio_exploration/Data directory.
+* The descriptions of datasets available for model training are in the `Biblio_exploration/Data directory`.